dirkx/tek2rpi/README.md

         cc -I /opt/local/include -o gaen gaen.c /opt/local/lib/libmbedcrypto.a

-Example (tek needs to be a base64 or a hex string of exactly 16 bytes)
+Example (tek needs to be a base64 or a hex string of exactly 16 bytes):

        ./tek2rpi 938d3f261dc56eb6eb4e8bd5e7909dd 2631600
+       ./tek2rpi jD7634eDXXb/yhzhi+S/Xg== 2631600

+Or for today:

-       ./tek2rpi  jD7634eDXXb/yhzhi+S/Xg==2631600
+       ./tek2rpi jD7634eDXXb/yhzhi+S/Xg==

+The provided interval is rounded down to the start of the UTC day

 Output: